ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 </details>

 Now **sudo** and **curl** will be installed.
-Sudo is required, as in the next step, to correctly create a user that will be used on the console in the future.
+Sudo is required, as in the next step, to correctly create a user that will be used in the future to work on the console.
 Curl is necessary to call the ioBroker installation script in the last step.

 ~~~ apt install sudo curl ~~~